 3. Mortgage debt, credit cards bill or other forms of bank delinquencies.

 4. Unpaid phone bills, gym bills or other recurring membership fees.

 5. Unpaid installments of car loan, student loan or bank loans.

 6. Other interest and penalties.

 Overall, you can initiate collection activity for almost any past due account for which you are legally entitled to get paid for and have sufficient proof to back your claim.

 Lets assume, you are a ‘dentist’ and your patient agreed to pay for your services in 5 installments.
 But the patient has stopped paying after the 2nd installment.
 Your gentle reminders to the patient have not resulted in any success.
 Would you write off the unpaid amount or would you go after the patient by trying harsher measures?
 It is advisable to avoid both.
 Taking intensive measures could even result in counterproductive action against you.

-Now you approach a Collection Agency and tell them to collect your past due amount from your patient (or say Debtor).
+Now you approach a Collection Agency to collect your past due amount from your patient (or say Debtor).
 Depending on the type of service you select, a Collection agency will attempt to collect the outstanding debt and charge you a fixed fees or the percentage of debt collected.
 (Read: Services that Collection Agencies offer).

 Should I try to collect the debt myself?

 Sure, if your staff has time to do a few polite reminder calls or send bills to the debtor, and then time to do the followup for the same, try it out.
 But be extremely careful, respectful, polite and patient during your communication with the debtor.
 Most likely you will realize that too many man-hours are being spent and your staff is probably trained adequately to handle these situations.